sraje97/MSTS_FJSP/README.md

 'data' directory has each dataset in individual directories.
 Including modified datasets with transportation times (T_times)

-Virtual environment - use MEVenv
+Virtual environment - use requirements.txt to create VEnv

 Outputs are stored in 'output_models' named by date_PC-number.